SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: Conclusions

-We propose SceneGATE with a novel TextVQA-based scene graph by treating the OCR tokens in images as the attributes of the objects.
-Our SceneGATE applies the semantic relation-aware attention upon the scene graph and comprehensively learns the semantic and positional relationships between objects and texts in images, which boosts performance on Text-VQA and ST-VQA datasets.
+We propose SceneGATE with the use of a novel TextVQA-based scene graph by treating the OCR tokens in images as the attributes of the objects.
+Our SceneGATE applies semantic relation-aware attention to the scene graph and uses the guided attention mechanism to obtain the question-guided object and OCR token features, which are then fed into the graph attention module for the learning of the positional relationships between objects and OCR tokens.
+Our SceneGATE comprehensively learns the semantic and positional relationships between objects and texts in images and outperforms the SOTA on both the Text-VQA and ST-VQA datasets.